Wednesday, May 24, is Emergency Medical Services for Children Day

 Emergencies can happen to anyone at any time.
 Everyone is entitled to the highest degree of care when having their medical conditions diagnosed and treated.
 Children are not exempt.
 When pediatric emergency medical care is substandard, the chance of medical error increases.
 It’s easy to imagine a hectic emergency room where an overworked doctor fails to take a young patient’s size into account when prescribing medication and an improperly trained nurse fails to catch it.
 This is just one of many scenarios that can happen, making awareness and improvement of children’s emergency medical services a critical issue.

 Errors in medicine can have serious, even fatal, consequences.
-If you have any questions about this topic, or if you believe that a medical error may be responsible for your child’s injury or wrongful death, talk to the medical mistake attorneys at Stabinski Law As one of South Florida's most respected and oldest law firms, we have helped many people sort out their legal rights, responsibilities, and remedies for over 45 years.
+If you have any questions about this topic, or if you believe that a medical error may be responsible for your child’s injury or wrongful death, talk to the medical mistake attorneys at Stabinski Law As one of Florida's most respected and oldest law firms, we have helped many people sort out their legal rights, responsibilities, and remedies for over 45 years.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us today by calling 305-964-8644 or filling out a free case evaluation form.

 Categories: